1. Academic Validation

 Abstract

 Here we review how GFAP mutations cause Alexander disease.
 The current data suggest that a combination of events cause the disease.
 These include: (i) the accumulation of GFAP and the formation of characteristic aggregates, called Rosenthal fibers, (ii) the sequestration of the protein chaperones alpha B-crystallin and HSP27 into Rosenthal fibers, and (iii) the activation of both JNK and the stress response.
 These then set in motion events that lead to Alexander disease.
-We discuss parallels with other intermediate filament diseases and assess potential therapies as part of this review as well as emerging trends in disease diagnosis and other aspects concerning GFAP.
+We discuss parallels with Other intermediate filament diseases and assess potential therapies as part of this review as well as emerging trends in disease diagnosis and Other aspects concerning GFAP.

 Figures